Part 1 – Sex Ed at Home

 Unfortunately, I also grew up in a home, family, and neighborhood where violence, poverty, and crime were the norm.
 Similar topics my public health classmates referred to as “housing inequalities” and “social determinants of health” were things I experienced from childhood.

-I went to my school’s library and checked out probably 100 books on reproductive justice, sexual health education, abortion activism, women’s health, and anything else I could find.
+I was curious and sex and reproductive health, so, I did what most nerds do.
+I went to my school’s library and checked out probably 100 books on whatever I could find.
 Then, I Googled for hours.
+Google before AI really hit different.
 I started reaching out to organizations in the area for any open sexual health educator positions.
 After a few cold calls and a ton of emails, Planned Parenthood responded.

 Then, the fun began.